siddk/siddk.github.io/_content/bio.md

             </td>
             <td></td>
             <td markdown="span">
-                I am a second-year PhD Student in Computer Science at [Stanford University](https://cs.stanford.edu/).
-My research focuses on natural language processing and machine learning, specifically developing robust models for grounded language understanding.
-My goal is to build agents that can collaborate effectively with humans and act safely in different environments.
-I am grateful to be supported by the [Open Philanthropy Project AI Fellowship](https://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/the-open-phil-ai-fellowship#Class).
+                I am a first-year PhD Student in Computer Science at [Stanford University](https://cs.stanford.edu/) where I'm grateful to be co-advised by [Percy Liang](https://cs.stanford.edu/~pliang/) and [Dorsa Sadigh](https://dorsa.fyi/).
+I am honored to be supported by the [Open Philanthropy Project AI Fellowship](https://www.openphilanthropy.org/focus/global-catastrophic-risks/potential-risks-advanced-artificial-intelligence/the-open-phil-ai-fellowship#Class).
+                <br/><br/>
+                I focus on [Natural Language Processing](https://nlp.stanford.edu/) and [Human-Robot Interaction](http://iliad.stanford.edu/), specifically developing robust models for grounded language understanding.
+My goal is to build adaptive robot agents that can learn from natural language interactions to collaborate effectively with humans.
                 <br/><br/>
                 Before starting at Stanford, I was a Resident at [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/) in New York, where
                 I was lucky to get to work with [Rob Fergus](https://cs.nyu.edu/~fergus/pmwiki/pmwiki.php),